Retail Foot Traffic Data: Complete Guide to Site Selection Analytics (2026)

 Frequently Asked Questions about Retail Foot Traffic

-How accurate is foot traffic data?
+How accurate is mobile foot traffic data?

 Conclusion

 Ready to transform your approach to site selection and retail growth?
-Find our All-In-One Real Estate Platform for Retail and find how AI Agent Waldo can streamline your expansion strategy, helping you make smarter, faster real estate decisions that drive lasting success.
+Discover our All-In-One Real Estate Platform for Retail and learn how AI Agent Waldo can streamline your expansion strategy.

 Citations